 - STEP 1 Prepare chilling station and enough vials to contain the sample.
 Each vial should be prelabeled on the exterior of the vial with the sampleID of the catch cup and have appropriate tissue in the bottom of the vial.
-Scan the barcode label before filling with the sample. - STEP 2 Quickly transfer contents of catch cup into sample vial(s).
-Remove any obvious bycatch during transfer, but prioritize keeping mosquitoes frozen. - STEP 3 Quickly remove each vial from the chilling station, tap the bottom of the vial firmly twice onto the bench, and place vial into chilling station. - STEP 4 Place tissue paper and sampleID label into each sample vial and secure vial with cap.
+Scan the barcode label before filling with the sample. - STEP 2 Gently transfer contents of catch cup into sample vial(s).
+Remove any obvious bycatch during transfer, but prioritize keeping mosquitoes frozen. - STEP 3 -Place tissue paper and sampleID label into each sample vial and secure vial with cap.
 Make sure that the sampleID label is between the tissue and the vial cap, not mixed with the mosquitoes. - STEP 5 Store vials in -80°C freezer. - STEP 6 Record the number of vials used to contain the sample and any irregularities on mobile application (or paper data sheet if mobile application is unavailable). - STEP 7 Repeat procedure with specimens in next catch cup.